eiz/libbg3/README.md

 header.
 Note that currently some unprefixed symbols leak into the TU that defines the implementation.

-Sorry, there's no documentation or examples right now.
+Several example programs are available in the examples/ directory.

 # BUGS

 - Multi-part pak files aren't loaded as I haven't needed them yet
-- There is a very rarely used Osiris feature, "always enabled" rules that don't belong to a goal, which is used for 2 rules related to the shadow curse.
+- There is a very rarely used Osiris feature, "always enabled" rules that don't belong to a goal, which is used for 4 rules related to the shadow curse.
 These currently don't roundtrip properly and are lost when recompiling the story
 - This code is what game devs call "not fuzz safe" 🤣
 - A lot of the code is just bad and/or not done

+# License

+`libbg3.h` is released under the MIT license.
+Programs in the examples directory are released under the GPLv3 or later.